Shathin/folio/src/content/post/bali-family-vacation-2025-day-1-2.md

   </figcaption>
 </figure>

 After that ordeal, we settled in for the famous Kecak Dance.
 The Kecak Dance is one of Bali’s most iconic cultural performances.
 Performed at sunset against the backdrop of Uluwatu’s cliffs, it involves a large male chorus chanting “cak-cak-cak” in unison, creating a rhythmic soundtrack like an acapella.
 The performance usually enacts episodes from the Ramayana, with fire elements adding drama.
 Unlike most Balinese dances, it has no musical instruments—only the human voice and chanting.
-The performance was energetic, powerful, and deeply engaging—an amazing way to end our first day in Bali.
+The performance, which lasts about an hour, was energetic, powerful, and deeply engaging—an amazing way to end our first day in Bali.

 <figure class="flex flex-col items-center mx-auto md:w-3/4">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-1-2/1_6.png" />